adoodevv/articles/cm4zbjou1000s0aju0xt2ab7o.md

 ### Streamlining with Xacro

 Instead of creating large URDF files manually, we use xacro (XML Macros) to make descriptions modular and reusable.
-Xacro files simplify changes, as components like sensors and wheels can be managed in separate files and included in a main file.
+Xacro files simplify changes, as components like sensors or inertia values can be managed in separate files and included in a main file.

 Once processed, the xacro file becomes a complete URDF, which is passed to the `robot_state_publisher`.
 This node: